 7.3 Presentation

-Unless agreed with the supervisors, all text submissions must conform to the College's style sheet.
-Students are circulated with a copy of this style sheet as part of their induction into the College and it is available to download from the website here.
+Unless agreed with the supervisors, all text submissions must conform to the College's style guide.
 The Harvard System is employed across the College for all written submissions.
 Further details are provided by the Edward Murphy Library team here.